chuckharmston/README/README.md

 ## How I like to work

 I am located in Denver, Colorado, US (in the [Mountain Time Zone](https://time.is/Denver)), though am a morning person and tend to work between 7:00 AM and 4:00 PM local time.
 I keep my calendar up to date ([you can view availability and book meetings here](https://calendly.com/chuckharmston)), but am happy to take meetings outside of those hours, especially to accommodate time zone conflicts.
-In my calendar I have block 11:00-3:00 Pacific on Tuesdays and Fridays as work time, but feel free to schedule during it if other options are not tenable.

 If you want or need to speak with me and my schedule is _not_ open, get in touch and I’ll make sure we talk that day.

 ### Directly responsible individuals